-The visibility range of the antenna to the sky is limited and the board set to 3D reception mode.
+The visibility range of the antenna to the sky is limited.

 Effect: There are 9 satellites in the visibility range (V=09) and 6 appear on the display frame.
 The signal/noise ratios are all below 30.
 The equipment is not synchronized.